[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 [Toy Review] Lovense Lush 2

-To say I was excited to get my hands on the Lovense Lush 2 would be an understatement.
+To say I was excited to finally get to write a Lovense Lush 2 review would be an understatement.
 Lovense toys have a reputation that precedes them, and I’ve never been able to get one for review before.

-So let’s dive in and find out what I thought of the Lovense Lush 2, shall we?
+So let’s dive in and find out what I thought of the famed Lush 2, shall we?

 Lovense Lush 2